Development Milestones for 8-Month-Olds

 Make sure the playpen’s enclosure is free of any tears, holes, or loose material.

-If your baby is able to pull herself up, remove any larger toys or objects from the playpen that she may be tempted to use to try to raise herself and climb out.
+If your baby is able to pull themselves up, remove any larger toys or objects from the playpen that they may be tempted to use to get high enough to climb out.

 Regularly check the playpen for damage, including loose parts or bite marks from your teething baby.